 - 1. The Proponent shall submit a new application. - 2.
 The Proponent's obligations in Section 1.4 shall apply. - 3.
-The existing LV EG connection shall comply with the relevant technical requirements that applied at the time of that connection. - 4.
+The existing LV EG connection shall be updated to comply with the most recent Energy Management Requirements in Section 4.3.4 and the Modbus maps in Appendix I of this document.
+For all other technical requirements, the existing LV EG connection may comply with the relevant technical requirements that applied at the time the connection was approved to connect to the grid. - 4.
 The additional LV EG shall meet the requirements set out in this document. - 5.
 The total system capacity (including the existing and the additional connections) shall not exceed the LV EG capacity limits shown in Table 1.